top of page

 Sequential Simplifying: A multi-step approach to simplifying a fraction.

-Alternatively, any shared natural number factor can be used to divide the numerator and denominator; however, the new fraction may need further simplification.
+Alternatively, any shared factor can be used to divide the numerator and denominator; however, if the greatest common factor is not used, the resulting fraction will require further simplification.

-Fractions containing decimals do not typically require simplification unless otherwise requested by a question.
+Fractions containing decimals do not typically require simplification.

 Mixed Numerals